Neurotech-HQ/sarufi-heyoo-blueprint/README.md

   pip3 install -r requirements.txt
   ```

-- Create a file named '.env` in your working folder to hold environment variables using your text editor.
+- Create a file named '.env`.

+  In your working folder, create `.env` file to hold environment variables using your text editor.

-  In the file add the following.
+  With the file created, add the following credentials.
 Read on how to [get whatsapp credentials](#whatsapp-cloud-creds) and how to [get sarufi credentials](#getting-sarufi-credentials)

   ```bash
    sarufi_client_id = Your sarufi client ID